 Performance" button to add the measurement in the "Design Performance List".
 After each step the window status is shown in Fig. 11.
 Now click on the "Done" button.
 Also, the optimization setup can be saved by clicking on "Save Optimization Setup" button.
 Later the same setup file can be loaded for this case using the button "Load Optimization Setup".
 After adding performances, click on the "Generate Layouts" button to have the minimum size layout.
 It will show one dot in the "Layout Selection" frame.
-Upon clicking on the dot, the "Width" and "Height" field will be populated with minimum size of the solution and "Generate Layout" is shown in Fig. 12.
+Upon clicking on the dot, the "Width" and "Height" field will be populated with minimum size of the solution and "Generated Layout" frame will show the layout.
+The result is shown in Fig. 12.